sharetribe/flex-docs/src/docs/ftw-routing/how-routing-works-in-ftw/index.md

 <NamedLink name="SearchPage" to={{ search: '?bounds=60.53,22.38,60.33,22.06' }}>Turku city</NamedLink>
 ```

-_NamedLink_ is widely used in SWT, but there are some cases when we have
+_NamedLink_ is widely used in the template, but there are some cases
-made a redirection to another page if some data is missing (e.g.
+when we have made a redirection to another page if some data is missing
-CheckoutPage redirects to ListingPage, if some data is missing or it is
+(e.g. CheckoutPage redirects to ListingPage, if some data is missing or
-old).
+it is old).
 This can be done by rendering a component called
 **NamedRedirect**, which is a similar wrapper for the
 [Redirect component](https://reacttraining.com/react-router/web/api/Redirect).